clux/probes.hugo/content/post/2020-09-26-second-brain.md

 - [esbenp.prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Prettier for auto formatting code
 - [eamodio.gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) - GitLens for seeing version history inline

 All of which are very popular, standard programming extensions, with the sole exception of the `foam`; a [smaller looking](https://github.com/foambubble/foam/tree/master/packages/foam-vscode) extension that helps manage the wiki links.
-Frankly, it's somewhat strange to me that they list the off-putting "tolerance for alpha software" as a requirement when most of their logic resides outside their codebase.
+Frankly, it's somewhat strange to me that they list the off-putting `tolerance for alpha software` as a requirement when most of their logic resides outside their codebase.

 If you've dealt with a code editors plugin ecosystem before, this is a lot more welcoming than obsidian to me.
 Bug in the system?
 Well, probably one of the extensions.
 You've got options for dealing with it: report & wait, fork + fix, try other replacement extensions.

-Oh, and I can we can swap out the [default provided dark theme](https://marketplace.visualstudio.com/items?itemName=philipbe.theme-gray-matter) for one you like (mine is [Seti](https://marketplace.visualstudio.com/items?itemName=tnaseem.theme-seti))
+Oh, and I can we can swap out the [default provided dark theme](https://marketplace.visualstudio.com/items?itemName=philipbe.theme-gray-matter) for one you like, e.g. [Seti](https://marketplace.visualstudio.com/items?itemName=tnaseem.theme-seti):

 ![foam backlinks seti](/imgs/foam/foam-backlinks.png)